ACT

 Club email: Chelseaheightstennis@gmail.com

-Chelsea Heights Tennis Club was originally formed in 1934, when local businessman H.G Wells advanced monies to build tennis courts and donated the land to build them on.
+Chelsea Heights Tennis Club was originally formed in 1934, when local businessman H.G Wells advanced money to build tennis courts and donated the land to build them on.

-The club’s original location is now occupied by the Freeway, and in 1974, the Club was re-located to Beazley Reserve, Chelsea Heights VIC 3196, where it continues today.
+The club’s original location is now occupied by the freeway, and in 1974, the club was relocated to Beazley Reserve, Chelsea Heights, where it continues today.

 With great history, traditionally, Chelsea Heights Tennis Club has been noted for our high levels of junior participation and development.
 Now with Hot Shots, team competitions and a family environment, we encourage and welcome all levels of participants to the club with a sense of community.